MartinJeanne/linkstart-bot/README.md

-# bot_discord
+# Linkstart-bot
 Discord bot to train JS and discord API !

 ## Execute project :
 #### Install packages
     npm install

-### Make a filse "config.json" in a folder called "ressources" with these informaiton :
+### Make a file "config.json" in a folder called "ressources" with these informaiton :
 ```json
 {
     "clientId": "Your_application_id",